blessymoses/PySpark/README.md

 # Data Engineering using Apache Spark

-Spark uses two key components – a distributed file storage system, and a scheduler to manage workloads.
+Spark uses two key components – a distributed file storage system, and a cluster manager to manage workloads.

-## Spark schedulers
+## Spark Cluster Manager

 ### YARN
 - YARN is an application-level scheduler.